stacey-w-taylor/synapseDocs/_articles/using_synapse_as_an_oauth_server.md

 ```

 where <access token> is the value returned from the token endpoint and `syn123456` is replaced with the ID of the entity of interest.
-As with with all available services, [this service](https://rest-docs.synapse.org/rest/GET/entity/id.html) is defined in the Synapse [REST documents](https://rest-docs.synapse.org/rest).
+As with all available services, [this service](https://rest-docs.synapse.org/rest/GET/entity/id.html) is defined in the Synapse [REST documents](https://rest-docs.synapse.org/rest).
 The page for each service requiring authorization lists the "Required OAuth Scopes" for the service, i.e., the scope(s) that the access token must have in order to access the service.
 In this example the required scope is `view`.

 One service specifically defined by OpenID Connect is the `userinfo` service.
 To get an updated ID Token using the access token as authorization, send a request to the `userinfo` endpoint: